-Programme Board Procedures - as detailed in Section 2 above, all programmes in IADT have a Programme Board and these meet three times per academic year, in Autumn, Spring and Summer.
+Programme Board Procedures -all programmes in IADT have a Programme Board and these meet three times per academic year, in Autumn, Spring and Summer.
+The Programme Board is responsible for the effective management, operation and review of the Programme, within the wider context of the Institute academic plan.
+The Programme Board operates within the framework of regulations set down by Academic Council and quality assurance procedures.
 Programme Board meetings have dedicated standing orders and business is conducted as per the Programme Board Agenda Template.
 At the end of the academic year an annual report is developed by the Board and this is presented to Academic Council by the Head of Faculty.